 Adult Day Care – daytime supervision and assistance with activities of daily living of elderly individuals who cannot be left by themselves for extended periods of time.
 Unfortunately, Older Americans Act-funded, adult day care is available in only a few limited areas of the state.

-Support Services are also provided for caregivers who are 60 years of age or older.
+Caregiver Support – support services are also provided for caregivers who are 60 years of age or older.
 This includes services, such as counseling and skills training.

 Interested parties should inquire with their Area Agency on Aging for more information or to begin the application process.
 New Mexico has two Area Agencies on Aging; One for the Albuquerque area and the other for the remainder of the state.